How to Defeat a Narcissist

 At some point in someone’s story from our past we were made to be the villain.
 The very fact that most people don’t acknowledge that is narcissistic in of itself.

-In my upcoming book How to Defeat a Narcissist: 25 Ways to Shut Down Narcissistic Abuse, I discuss in great lengths, how narcissistic encounters should be handled and how pivotal it is to be knowledgeable of narcissistic traits and characteristics on the dating scene, at work, and among friends and family.
+In my published book How to Defeat a Narcissist: The Complete Guide to Shutdown Narcissistic Abuse, I discuss in great length, how narcissistic encounters should be handled and how pivotal it is to be knowledgeable of narcissistic traits and characteristics on the dating scene, at work, and among friends and family.

 Narcissist are known as the wolf in sheep’s clothing.
 Everything about them is deceptive.
 The narcissist is an illusionist who comes into your life appearing as your knight in shining arm.
 He showers you with attention, affection, gifts, compliments and promises that will put your anxious and lonely heart at ease.